sophia-gh/Secure-Programming-Project/README.md

 ## Security Implementations
 - Password hashing implemented with an external library: [bcrypt](https://github.com/hilch/Bcrypt.cpp).
 - File locking implmented with `flock()` and file descriptors to prevent multiple processses from accessing the same log file.
+- Input sanitization to prevent malicious inputs and limit un-intended interactions with the programs.
+This is done in both programs. see `safeLog()` in `logappend`.
+- Robust error checking with minimal error messages that provide no internal details.
+- Use of memory safe options for input handling such as the c++ <string> library and its associated functions.
+- AES File Encryption implemented with [Crypto++](https://www.cryptopp.com/wiki/Advanced_Encryption_Standard) using several rounds of trial and error.
+    - **NOTE: AES is implemented on the branch `crypto-encryption`.
+This branch is not merged with `main` as we did not get the chance to fully test the changes and wanted to maintain the pre-aes branch as well, please check out the other branch to see this implementation.**

+<br></br>
 # Usage
 ## Logappend
 The logAppend program allows a user, with the proper key, to log a guest or employee's actions.
 The actions include: arriving in the gallery, arriving in a specific room, leaving a specific room, and leaving the gallery.
 A user must first arrive in the gallery to arrive in a subsequent room, and a user must leave an internal room to leave the gallery.
 We strayed from the instructions by auto-generating the timestamp rather than allowing users to specify the timestamp.
 The -B batch option is also not implemented.